simonwibberley/tabangular/README.md

 ## Building

-You'll need to run `npm install` and then `sudo npm install grunt -g` if you don't have grunt installed already.
+You'll need to run `npm install` and then `sudo npm install grunt-cli -g` if you don't have grunt installed already.

 Then it's just `grunt`, or `grunt && grunt watch` if developing.